lfrsales/custom-liferay-ddm-form-fields/modules/image-checkbox/README.markdown

 # Usage

 1. Create a new form or editing a existing one.
-2. In the *Elements* tab, go to *Customized Elements* and drag the **User's Data Field** and drop it into your form.
+2. In the *Elements* tab, go to *Customized Elements* and drag the **Imgage Checkbox** and drop it into your form.
-3. Configure, inside the *Basic* tab, the **User's Data Field** selecting the attribute that you want to map into the field.
+3. Configure, inside the *Basic* tab, the **Image** selecting the image that you want show in your checkbox.
+Don't forget configure an alternative text `alt`.
 4. **Save your form** to see the changes.

 # TODO List

-* Add dynamic configuration of selectable user's attributes, including custom fields.
-* Add "readonly" configuration
+* Create Clay Card Checkbox

 **PRs, issues and comments will be welcomed**